How to Clean Pit Stains and Breathe New Life Into Your Favorite Shirts

 - Salt: Dissolve four tablespoons into one liter of hot water.

 - Lemons: Mix with equal parts lemon juice and water.

-For heavier sweat stains:
+To remove heavier sweat stains:

 - Vinegar and baking soda: These two work well together.
 Mix one cup vinegar with ½ cup baking soda, one tablespoon salt and one tablespoon hydrogen peroxide into a paste.